 350 gr strong, wheat bread flour

 400 gr water

 50 gr sultana raisins (soaked for a couple of hours in water)

 7 gr salt

-- Add the salt, the honey and the sourdough biga, mix and shortly knead the dough (using a long autolyse period) the gluten network should be already well developed.
+- Add the salt, the honey and the active sourdough, mix and shortly knead the dough.
 Cover and let to rest for 30 min.

 - Add and incorporate the hazelnuts/raisins by stretching and folding the dough.
 Do this a couple of times, letting the dough to rest for 10 min in between each addition.
 Let the dough to rest and perform 1 or 2 more stretch-and-folds every 30 min.

 - Cover the dough and let it in piece to ferment for another couple of hours, until it rises a bit.
 Then, transfer it into the fridge for the night.

 - Next day start by preheating the oven at 230 °C. When ready, take the dough out from the fridge, transfer it onto a well-floured surface.
 Shape it, score it if you wish, and bake it for 30 min, then bring down the oven temperature to 200 °C and finish baking for another 30 min.